One Day in Hiroshima: Tested Day Trip Itinerary from Osaka

 As one day is quite short in Hiroshima, you may want to consider hiring a private guide for the first half of your day.
 They can guide you through part of this itinerary and give you additional information on what happened in Hiroshima.
 We took a guided tour on one of our days in the city, and it added a lot of value.
 You can book a tour guide here.

-One Day Hiroshima Itinerary
+One Day in Hiroshima: Tried & Tested Itinerary

 1. Visit Hiroshima Castle